Active Sampling for the Quickest Detection of Markov Networks: Network-guided Active Sampling

-At any time $t\leq \tau_n$, based on the information accumulated up to time $(t-1)$ the sampling process dynamically identifies and takes a measurement from one unobserved node that provides the most relevant information about the true hypothesis.
-In this subsection we provide two approaches to dynamic node selection.
-First we provide the design of the selection rule based on the Chernoff rule as the widely used principle for various controlled sensing decisions.
-Its widespread use is mainly due to its computational simplicity as well as the fact that it admits asymptotic optimality in a wide range of settings.
-Next, we discuss the shortcomings of the Chernoff rule, especially the fact that it loses its optimality (even in the asymptotic regime) for the problem at hand.
-Motivated by this, finally, we offer an alternative rule to circumvent the shortcomings of the Chernoff rule.
-We remark that discussing the Chernoff rule serves a two-fold purpose: it furnishes some of the elements for designing the optimal approach, and also serves as a strong baseline for assessing the performance of the proposed rule.
+At any time $t\in\{1,\dots ,\tau_n\}$, prior to the stopping time, based on the information accumulated up to time $(t-1)$ the sampling process dynamically identifies and takes a sample from one unobserved node that is expected to provide the most relevant information about the true hypothesis.
+In this subsection, we provide two approaches to dynamic node selection.
+First, we provide the design of the selection rule based on Chernoff's principle, as the widely used approach for various controlled (active) sensing decisions.
+Its widespread use is mainly due to its computational simplicity and the fact that it admits asymptotic optimality in a wide range of settings.
+Next, we discuss the shortcomings of Chernoff's rule, mainly because it loses its optimality (even in the asymptotic regime) for the problem at hand.
+Motivated by this, we finally offer an alternative rule to circumvent the Chernoff rule's shortcomings.
+We remark that discussing Chernoff's rule serves a two-fold purpose: it furnishes some of the elements for designing the optimal approach and serves as the baseline for assessing the performance of the proposed rule.